Eacred/eacrd/docs/README.md

 **5.3 Go Modules**

-The following versioned modules are provided by ecrd repository:
+The following versioned modules are provided by eacrd repository:

 * [rpcclient/v4](https://github.com/Eacred/eacrd/tree/master/rpcclient) - Implements
   a robust and easy to use Websocket-enabled Eacred JSON-RPC client